 - providing information to staff about ACC entitlements with respect to work-related injuries and illnesses

 - liaising with the ACC and WorkAon with respect to work-related injuries and illnesses

 - ensuring that ACC claims are managed in accordance with the Work Injury Claims Management and Rehabilitation Manual

 - providing reports on work-related injuries and illnesses to the Vice-Chancellor and other relevant managers

 - reporting any breach of privacy with respect to personal health information to the ACC.

 Concerns and complaints

-- A staff member who is dissatisfied with any action taken, or not taken, by a line manager in relation to a work-related injury or illness may refer the matter to the Health and Safety Manager, who will provide assistance in resolving the situation.
+- A staff member who is dissatisfied with any action taken or not taken in relation to a work-related injury or illness may refer the matter to the Associate Director Safety and Wellness, who will provide assistance in resolving the situation in the first instance.

 Responsibility for monitoring compliance

-- The Health and Safety Manager is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Associate Director Safety and Wellness is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.